-Command Description

-FFC ?
-Returns the command syntax

-FFC Shows whether the correction is ON or OFF.

-FFC RUN Calibrates the correction to reach the same response at all the

-pixels and turns the correction on.
+Command Description FFC?
+Returns the command syntax FFC Shows whether the correction is ON or OFF.
+FFC MODE Shows which of the two modes is selected.
+FFC PEAK Each channel will be calibrated to the level of its brightest pixel.
+FFC WHITE All channels will be calibrated to the same level, which is the brightest response of all the channels.
+Default setting.
+FFC RUN Calibrates the correction to reach the same response for all the pixels either individually for each channel or together for all the channels and turns the correction on.
 FFC ON Activates the FFC function.

-If FFC was never run, no correction data is available and no changes

-will be made to the line image.
+If FFC was never run, no correction data is available and no changes will be made to the line image.
 FFC OFF Switches the FFC function OFF.
 Default setting.